hemanoid/NotionNextBase/README_EN.md

 <hr/>

 A static blog system built with NextJS and Notion API, deployed on Vercel.
 Designed for Notion and all creators.
+This is a version customised for testing purposes.

 ## Preview